chinghannhu/quartz/content/booknotes/die-with-zero.md

 #### # Personal Trivia
-Inspired by [[booknotes-tribe-of-mentors|Tim Ferriss's book "Tribe of Mentors,"]] I've started giving away copies of "Die with Zero" to my friends, starting January 17, 2024.
+Inspired by [[tribe-of-mentors|Tim Ferriss's book "Tribe of Mentors,"]] I've started giving away copies of "Die with Zero" to my friends, starting January 17, 2024.